root cause rescue remedy

 Today’s no different as I have a new ingredient to reveal…

-This week’s summer lovin’ ingredient gets to the root of it:
+This week’s summer lovin’ ingredient gets right to the root of it:

 And, if you’ve ever tried to kick your coffee habit and enjoyed coffee alternatives like Teechino or Dandy Blend, chicory root is a key ingredient in those blends.

-In fact, chicory root has been used throughout history as a coffee substitute (find out how to make your own to complement or kick that morning cup of joe with a Replenish favorite recipe below).
+In fact, chicory root has been used throughout history as a coffee substitute (find out how to make your own to complement or kick that morning cup of joe with my favorite recipe below).

 There’s one other reason you might know chicory.